cms-sw/cmspkg/README.md

 ### V00-00-39
  - @smuzaffar 2020-10-20: Added --reference option to use a local install directory and create symlinks for already installed packages.

+### V00-00-40
+ - @smuzaffar 2020-10-21: Install multiple packages in one go.
+This avoid reading RPM DB multiple times.